County School railway station: World War II

 During World War II, the station surroundings were used as a fuel dump for the airfield at Foulsham.
 The site was also briefly used as a tarmac factory for Bomber Command.

 Nationalisation

 The first significant change occurred in 1952, when the County School to Wroxham line was closed to passenger traffic; however, the western section of this line, between County School and Foulsham, remained open for goods until 31 October 1964, being busiest in the sugar beet season.
-Diesel trains made their first appearance in 1956, but it was not until 1964 that the Dereham to Wells line lost its passenger service.
-In 1954, the complex track layout and quiet nature of the station since the closure of the branch led to its being used as a main location for the filming of the driver training films for the new diesel multiple units.
+Diesel trains made their first appearance in 1956.
+In 1959, the complex track layout and quiet nature of the station since the closure of the branch led to its being used as a main location for the filming of the driver training films for the new diesel multiple units.
+In 1964 the station closed when the Dereham to Wells line lost its passenger service.

 After closure to passengers

 Just after closure, the station was used by Anglia Television as a location for Weaver's Green.
 This was a twice-weekly serial, based on a fictional vets' practice in an East Anglian village with a post office and shop, church, pub, railway station and racing stable.
 Two vets, played by Grant Taylor and Eric Flynn, were the central characters; Wendy Richard, of EastEnders, and Kate O'Mara, who was to join the cast of Dynasty, played minor roles.
 Soon after this filming took place, the island platform buildings and signal box were demolished.

 The line remained open for freight until the withdrawal of goods traffic from Ryburgh in 1981, with the track removed by British Rail in 1983.
 The main building survived as a small factory unit making plaster ceiling roses.